-Fundamental analysis is a technique that looks at key economic and financial numbers to determine whether a financial asset is a buy or a sell.
+Fundamental analysis is defined as a method of analysing financial assets like stocks, commodities, forex, bonds, and cryptocurrencies to determine whether a financial asset is a buy or a sell.

 Fundamental analysis is a useful process used by all types of traders.
 However, it is usually more useful for swing and long-term traders.
 In most times, scalpers rarely use it because they are usually not interested in the main numbers.